rustwasm/wasm-bindgen/README.md

 ## What just happened?

 Phew!
 That was a lot of words and a lot ended up happening along the way.
-There were two main pieces of magic happening: the `wasm_bindgen!` macro and the `wasm-bindgen` CLI tool.
+There were two main pieces of magic happening: the `#[wasm_bindgen]` attribute and the `wasm-bindgen` CLI tool.

-**The `wasm_bindgen!` macro**
+**The `#[wasm_bindgen]` attribute**

-This macro, exported from the `wasm-bindgen` crate, is the entrypoint to exposing Rust functions to JS.
-This is a procedural macro (hence requiring the nightly Rust toolchain) which will transform the definitions inside and prepare appropriate wrappers to receive JS-compatible types and convert them to Rust-compatible types.
+This attribute, exported from the `wasm-bindgen` crate, is the entrypoint to exposing Rust functions to JS.
+This is a procedural macro (hence requiring the nightly Rust toolchain) which will generate the appropriate shims in Rust to translate from your type signature to one that JS can interface with.
+Finally the attribute also serializes some information to the output artifact which `wasm-bindgen`-the-tool will discard after it parses.

-There's a more thorough explanation below of the various bits and pieces of the macro, but it suffices for now to say that you can have free functions, structs, and impl blocks for those structs in the macro right now.
-Many Rust features aren't supported in these blocks like generics, lifetime parameters, etc.
+There's a more thorough explanation below of the various bits and pieces of the attribute, but it suffices for now to say that you can attach it to free functions, structs, impl blocks for those structs and `extern { ... }` blocks.
-Additionally not all types can be taken or returned from the functions.
-In general though simple-ish types should work just fine!
+Some Rust features like generics, lifetime parameters, etc, aren't supported on functions tagged with `#[wasm_bindgen]` right now.

 **The `wasm-bindgen` CLI tool**

 The next half of what happened here was all in the `wasm-bindgen` tool.
-This tool opened up the wasm module that rustc generated and found an encoded description of what was passed to the `wasm_bindgen!` macro.
-You can think of this as the `wasm_bindgen!` macro created a special section of the output module which `wasm-bindgen` strips and processes.
+This tool opened up the wasm module that rustc generated and found an encoded description of what was passed to the `#[wasm_bindgen]` attribute.
+You can think of this as the `#[wasm_bindgen]` attribute created a special section of the output module which `wasm-bindgen` strips and processes.

 This information gave `wasm-bindgen` all it needed to know to generate the JS file that we then imported.
 The JS file wraps instantiating the underlying wasm